inderbagga/Kotlin/Notes.md

 17. With extensions, we can add more functionality to the existing classes, without inheriting them.
 When a function is added to an existing class it is known as Extension Function.
     * They are resolved statically i.e. which extension function is executed depends totally on the type of the expression on which it is invoked, rather than on the type resolved on the final execution of the expression at runtime.
     * Extension functions can also be defined with the class type that is nullable.
+18. Sealed classes conform to restricted or bounded class hierarchies.
+A sealed class defines a set of subclasses within it.
+It is used when it is known in advance that a type will conform to one of the subclass types.
+Sealed classes ensure type-safety by restricting the types to be matched at compile-time rather than at runtime.
+    *  Their constructors are private by default.
+    *  A sealed class is implicitly abstract and hence it cannot be instantiated.
+19.